Player Guide

 2. Letter bonuses Double-letter and triple-letter affect only newly placed tiles.

 3. Word bonuses Double-word, triple-word, and the opening center star apply only if a new tile lands there this turn.
+Their factors add together when more than one applies (2× Word + 3× Word → ×5).

 4. Total turn score All created words are scored separately and then added together.